ymcui/NLP-Review-Scorer/README.md

 **As the notebook will run under YOUR CONTROL, please rest assured that your review won't be recorded in any form and I have no access to it.**

-## Quick introduction
+## Quick Introduction
 The model is trained on 3K real reviews from [PeerRead dataset](https://github.com/allenai/PeerRead) as well as in-house collected reviews for training.
+Note that, we only include the reviews with open access, and the private reviews without author permissions are not included.
 The implementation was based on `run_classifier.py` in [BERT repository](https://github.com/google-research/bert) with slight modifications.

-Included venue: ACL, EMNLP, CoNLL, NAACL, COLING, ICLR (scores are scaled to 1~5)

 **As the review data is rather private, I won't be able to release them.**